 instrumentalists of the Amphion Consort.

-Writtle Singers have broadcast twice for the BBC and released their third CD in 2009.
-They have undertaken three continental concert tours, to Antwerp, to Prague and to Zurich (2011); in 2007 they made a highly successful tour of Yorkshire singing at both Bolton Abbey and York Minster and in 2009, sung to a packed house in Cambridge.
-They have also performed at London's Southbank and in Chelmsford Cathedral.
-In 2011 they gave a concert by invitation for the inaugural Stondon Massey William Byrd festival.
+Writtle Singers have broadcast twice for the BBC and have released three CDs.
+They have undertaken three continental concert tours, to Antwerp, to Prague and to Zurich and have made a highly successful tour of Yorkshire singing at both Bolton Abbey and York Minster and sung to a packed house in Cambridge.
+They have also performed at London's Southbank and in Chelmsford Cathedral and gave a concert by invitation for the inaugural Stondon Massey William Byrd festival.

 Writtle Singers at Stondon Massey Church